Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Methodology

-A real data example of cross-validation scores in action is shown in Figures~\ref{fig:1d-cvscoremat} and \ref{fig:1d-allmodels}.
+A real data example of cross-validation scores in action is shown in Figures 12 and 13 in the Supplement.
 Our scheme of training/test splits places a strong emphasis on even temporal coverage of the test data.
-Since our data are in hourly resolution (equivalent to 20 kilometers in space), the temporal closeness of the test time points $I_o$ and the training time points $I_{-o}$ is negligible.
+Since our data are in hourly resolution (equivalent to 20 kilometers in space) and cross-validation folds are made of $20$-hour-long time blocks, the temporal closeness of the test time points $I_o$ and the training time points $I_{-o}$ is negligible.
 For data with finer time resolution, our recommendation is to form a time \textit{barrier} between the training and test time points, or to form larger time blocks for test folds.
 Also, in this work, we do not discuss how to select the number of clusters $K$ based on data.
-In simulation, we find that slightly overspecifying the number of clusters compared to the true number, is recommended.
+In simulation, we demonstrate that slightly overspecifying the number of clusters results in equivalent predictive performance as the true number of clusters.
 See Section \ref{sec:numerical-numclust} for details.